 610. American Urban History Since 1914 (5).
-Pr., Junior standing or permission of instructor.

 A study of the political, social and demographic development of American cities from the outbreak of World War I to the present with emphasis on racial relations, suburbanization, the role of the federal government in urban affairs and the rise of the Sunbelt cities.
 This course may be offered concurrently with HY 410.